gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/buck-converters/_index.md

 When using a P-channel MOSFET for synchronous rectification, it's body diode is forward-biased when the converter is in shutdown mode.
 This can **drain the power source** into the output.
 More advanced buck converters have extra circuitry to disconnect this P-channel MOSFET when the device is not active.

+## EMC

+The input current "hot loop" of a buck converter is the most important part to worry about when it comes to EMC.
+See the [EMC and Switch-Mode Power Supplies page](/electronics/components/power-regulators/switch-mode-power-supplies-smps/emc-and-switch-mode-power-supplies/) for more information.

+{{% figure src="/electronics/components/power-regulators/switch-mode-power-supplies-smps/emc-and-switch-mode-power-supplies/buck-converter-hot-loop.png" width="500px" caption="The hot loop in a buck converter is on the output side." %}}

 ## Examples

 ### Tiny (Nano) Buck Converters